What is the Admin Per Se Form?

 Since the suspension of your license issued by the Admin Pro Se form is separate from any penalties issued by the criminal court, the driver has the right to contest the suspension.
 It is important that the driver seek legal representation before going to an administrative hearing regarding their driving privileges.

 With an attorney representing your petition, you may be able t get your driving privileges reestablished if you have a 90-day suspension for at least 60 of those days.
-The privileges would come with restrictions, however, and will limit your driving to just attending work or medical appointments.
+The benefits would come with restrictions, however, and will limit your driving to just attending work or medical appointments.

 Having a DUI defense attorney represent your case at the administrative hearing may be able t help you prevent the penalty of being forced to carry SR22 insurance in your car.
 SR22 is a special insurance rider that you must purchase in addition to your car insurance.
 Many people who attend these hearings alone find the board granting them driving privileges only if they carry this expensive insurance for several years.